openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/MediaLibraryKit/cj-apis-multimedia-photo_accesshelper.md

 ```cangjie
 public func close(): Unit
 ```

-**Function:** Releases the FetchResult instance and invalidates it.
-No other methods can be called.
+**Description:** Releases the FetchResult instance and invalidates it.
+No other methods can be called afterward.

 **System Capability:** SystemCapability.FileManagement.PhotoAccessHelper.Core